Aloe Blacc: 2012–present: Major label debut Lift Your Spirit

 In 2012, Aloe Blacc contributed vocals to the debut album by the French music project Roseaux, established by Emile Omar.

 Aloe Blacc was introduced to Swedish DJ Avicii by Linkin Park's co-vocalist Mike Shinoda.
 As a result, in 2013, Aloe Blacc co-wrote the song "Wake Me Up" with Avicii.
-With Aloe Blacc on vocals, the song reached #1 in 103 countries and became the fastest-selling single in the UK, with 267,000 copies sold in its first week.
+With Aloe Blacc on vocals, the song reached number one in 103 countries and became the fastest-selling single in the UK, with 267,000 copies sold in its first week.
 He also collaborated with Avicii on a track called "Liar Liar" that featured Blondfire.
 In September of that year, Aloe Blacc signed with Interscope Records and released an EP, titled Wake Me Up.
 The five-track album included the songs "Love Is the Answer", "Can You Do This", and "Ticking Bomb", as well as an acoustic version of "Wake Me Up".
 "Ticking Bomb" was used as the background music in a Battlefield 4 TV ad, and "The Man" appeared in Beats by Dr. Dre commercials featuring Kevin Garnett, Colin Kaepernick, Richard Sherman, and Cesc Fàbregas.

 In October 2013, Aloe Blacc released a music video for the track "Wake Me Up", in collaboration with the immigrant rights group National Day Laborer Organizing Network and the ABC* Foundation's Healing Power of Music Initiative.
 The director was Alex Rivera, and the cast consisted of immigrant activists.

 Aloe Blacc's Interscope/XIX debut, Lift Your Spirit, was released in November 2013 and featured production by Pharrell, DJ Khalil, and songwriter Harold Lilly, among others.
 In the UK, he helped promote his album by performing tracks from it on Later... with Jools Holland.